JackyHOz/Serverless-REST-API-application/README.md

 Details on the workflow design and how to reproduce the steps locally are documented in [`docs/cicd.md`](docs/cicd.md).

+The workflow targets a self-hosted runner so teams can access internal dependencies (private registries, shared build caches, or corporate network tooling) while keeping the same validation surface as GitHub-hosted runners.

 ## Monitoring & Alerting

 Terraform provisions CloudWatch dashboards and alarms covering Lambda errors/latency/throttles, API Gateway traffic/latency, and DynamoDB throttling/system errors.
 Alarm actions are configurable per environment via `monitoring_alarm_actions`, and dashboards visualize service health at a glance.
 Structured JSON logging in the Lambda handler makes CloudWatch Logs Insights queries trivial; see [`docs/monitoring.md`](docs/monitoring.md) for metric rationale, thresholds, and troubleshooting queries.